bacongobbler/helm-whatup/README.md

 The above will fetch the latest binary release of `helm whatup` and install it.

+## Configuration
+If running as a helm plugin the following values are set correctly by default.
+* HELM_PATH_REPOSITORY_FILE (default 127.0.0.1:44134)
+* TILLER_HOST (default $HOME/.helm/repository/repositories.yaml)

+If running the binary directly these values must be set to the correct values for your system.

 ### Developer (From Source) Install

 If you would like to handle the build yourself, instead of fetching a binary,